llobato/docs/docs/other/install-gwms-frontend.md

        If you don't see all the **collectors and the two schedd**, then the configuration must be corrected.
 There should be no startd daemons listed

-2. Verify all VO Frontend Condor services are communicating.
+2. Verify all VO Frontend HTCondor services are communicating.

         :::console
         user@host $ condor_status -any